-Finding Out How Your Customers Think
+Understanding How Your Customers Think

-That means seeking out as many points of contact as possible to really understand your customers’ buying behavior.
+To win repeat buyers and build brand loyalty, as a business owner, you’ve got to be able to anticipate customers’ practical and emotional desires and respond to them.
+That means seeking out as many points of contact as possible to really appreciate your customer’s buying behavior.

-“Think about the journey as a cycle of interactions,” says David Saef, executive vice president of strategy & MarketWorks for Global Experience Specialists, Inc., a global event marketing company.
-“The more often you talk to and observe your customers, the greater your capacity for truly understanding their concerns.”Any business, no matter the size, can take its client relationships to the next level.
-Saef provides a five-step strategy to learn what drives your consumers’ buying behavior.
+“Think about the journey as a cycle of interactions,” says David Saef, former executive vice president of strategy for Global Experience Specialists, Inc. “The more often you talk to and observe your customers, the greater your capacity for truly understanding their concerns.”Any business, no matter the size, can take its client relationships to the next level.
+By leveraging the customer experience, small business owners can find insights into what pushes a customer to into buying.
+And hopefully coming back for more, too.

+Saef provides a five-step strategy to learn what drives your consumers’ buying behavior:

-Or, if your customers have a professional space or common hobby, you can join them in real life.
-Wherever it is they meet, you want to be there, interacting in an organic manner.
+Or, if your customers have a professional space or common hobby, you can join them in the real world for a face-to-face.
+When they’re getting together, you want to be there to interact in an organic manner.
 “Where are they gathering and talking and how can you participate in that conversation in a relevant and meaningful way?”
 Saef asks.

 With this information, you gain a better understanding of your customer’sneeds.
 “You need to connect more with the emotional perspective,” Saef says.
 “It’s about delighting them beyond what they would have expected.”
 When coming up with questions for an empathy interview, the Institute of Design at Stanford advises entrepreneurs to encourage customers to tell stories and always ask “Why?”

 With persistence and planning, you can reach your goals of building stronger brand loyalty, lasting customer relationships, and growing the number of repeat customers who keep on buying your products and services.